-Regional workshops on follow up to Concluding Observations
+Regional workshops on follow up to Concluding

+Observations

 OHCHR, in cooperation with NGOs and host governments, occasionally organises regional and sub-regional workshops to follow up on implementation of the Convention and other Treaty Bodies' Concluding Observations.
-CRC workshops have been held in Damascus (Syria).
-Bangkok (Thailand), Doha (Qatar), Buenos Aires (Argentina), Suva (Fiji) and San José (Costa Rica), and recommendations have been issued to the regions concerned.
+CRC workshops have been held in Damascus (Syria), Bangkok (Thailand), Doha (Qatar), Buenos Aires (Argentina), Suva (Fiji) concern, namely genocide, crimes against humanity and war crimes. and San José (Costa Rica), and recommendations have been issued to the regions concerned.

-Information is available on the CRIN website and the OHCHR website.
+Information is available on the CRIN website and the OHCHR website